by Mike Maloney, Founder of KOTA Longboards

 5. Service means putting the needs of others above your own.

 When Maloney was commissioned as an officer, he took an oath vowing to hold himself to a higher standard of service.
 To him, this meant putting another’s interests above his own.

 Though no longer active in the Navy, Maloney continues to serve others.
 In partnership with the Wounded Warrior Project, KOTA Longboards created Carve it for Life, a post-traumatic stress healing project.
 First responders of all kinds were introduced to a community focusing on recreational stress relief through longboarding.
 “Alumni of the program were actually calling each other to go ride together,” Maloney said.
 “The best part was that they got to take the tool of their healing, their longboards, with them!”

 KOTA stands for Knights of the Air, a code of honor, respect, and esprit de corps, given to pilots on all sides of the conflict during World War I. Maloney said he believes these virtues are universal.

 6. Recognize incredible people and be like a sponge around them.

 On January 28, 1986, Maloney was in the Stapleton Airport when he saw the Challenger Space Shuttle launch via broadcast.
-As he watched, he reached into his pocket and grabbed a piece of paper where his career counsellor had written astronaut Ellison Onizuka’s phone number.
-Though the Challenger’s mission ended in tragedy, Maloney felt connected to Onizuka, fellow CU alumnus, in a way that inspired his service in the Navy.
-Maloney also wishes to thank Gilbert Marguth, Ralph Peterson, Bud Ahearn, Wally Schirra and Scott Altman, veterans, astronauts and entrepreneurs who impacted his career and life.
+As he watched, he reached into his pocket and grabbed a piece of paper where his career counselor had written astronaut Ellison Onizuka’s phone number.
+Though the Challenger’s mission ended in tragedy, Maloney felt connected to Onizuka, a fellow CU alumnus, in a way that inspired his service in the Navy.
+Maloney also wishes to thank Gilbert Marguth, Ralph Peterson, Bud Ahearn, Wally Schirra, and Scott Altman, veterans, astronauts, and entrepreneurs who impacted his career and life.

 7. Work-life balance is an illusion, but work can still be fun!